-Most weapons in Darktide feature various stats that indicate certain aspects of ranged and melee weapons.
+Most weapons in Warhammer 40,000: Darktide feature various stats that indicate certain aspects of ranged and melee weapons.
 The stats listed on weapons are confusing, and most players don't understand what they mean or represent.
-Luckily the guide below will explain all Weapon stats in Darktide and what they represent on a weapon.
+Luckily the guide below will explain all Weapon stats in Darktide and what they represent on a weapon in Warhammer 40k.

 - Stopping Power: The Stopping Power weapon stat indicates how many enemies will get staggered by a weapon when hit.
 The Stopping Power stat is common among ranged weapons like Shotguns or Autoguns and also adds additional armor penetration.

 - Stamina: The Stamina stat that appears on melee weapons indicates bonus Stamina granted by a weapon.

 - Burn: This stat controls how much damage flame attacks do.

 - Blast Radius: This stat increases the AOE of Pskyer abilities and attacks.